|

 or his second book Life Without a Zip-Code.
 Andy also brings a small group of film students to Kea every

 Be sure to visit the website of the painter Dellapizza which gives you a remarkable view of the island through his eyes.
-Be sure to look for his postcards which are sold in Chora (Ioulida).

 If you have questions about Kea you can e-mail me.
 I spend a lot of time here.
 The best time to come is in the off-season.
 If you are in Athens during the winter this is the closest island that will make you feel like you are really on an island and not in a suburb of Athens.